 Burmese Kammavaca Palm Leaf Prayer Manuscripts

-The production of special and sometimes ornate manuscripts devoted to the Burmese Kammavaca Palm Leaf Prayer Manuscripts with Buddhist Pali texts is more largely a Burmese tradition, although there are some special kammavaca texts that are also used by the Tai Khun and the Mon.
-Kammavaca are the formal monastic acts or ceremonies prescribed in the Vinaya.
+The production of special and sometimes ornate manuscripts devoted to the Burmese Kammavaca or Palm Leaf Prayer Manuscripts with Buddhist Pali texts is more largely a Burmese tradition, although there are some special kammavaca texts that are also used by the Tai Khun and the Mon.
+The text within the Kammavaca manuscripts are the formal monastic acts or ceremonies prescribed in the Vinaya.
 The manuscripts have been produced in many forms and sizes such as Ivory, palm leaf, metal and stiffened cloth.

 The traditional Burmese and Mon manuscripts present the text in lacquered black “tamarind seed” lettering on an ornate gilt red and gold (or silver) background, on both sides of the leaves.
 The Tai Khun use black ink lettering on white paper accordion books, the covers of which have stenciled designs, often in silver and red lacquer.